Overcome bias to make better decisions.

 The reality, of course, is that people often do stupid things.
 They make poor decisions based on incomplete or inconclusive data, hunches, superstitions, or other deep-seated beliefs that don’t necessarily mesh with reality.
-Hundreds of thousands of people invested in timeshares long after it became clear that they were rarely a good investment (see this article from Quicken Loans).
+Hundreds of thousands of people invested in timeshares long after it became clear that they were rarely a good investment.

 After Hurricane Katrina, tens of thousands of people moved back into the most dangerous areas and rebuilt their homes, despite ample evidence that their homes would probably be destroyed again by an even worse storm.
 Bernie Madoff swindled hundreds of millions of dollars out of actors, celebrities and business executives, and many others — most of whom should have known better.
 They all understood that no investment can keep generating above-market returns year after year after year with no letup.
 But they invested anyway.
 And to compound the problem, many of these victims invested very large sums of money, so when Madoff’s scam collapsed, a lot of people weren’t just hurt a bit, they were wiped out.

 These are just a few obvious examples of how people fool themselves.
 You don’t have to look far to see countless others.
 Just watch a few episodes of American Greed.
 Some of the scams are very clever, but a lot of them seem so obvious that is hard to believe these guys could get away with it.
 But they do, time, after time, after time.

 Confirmation bias – get out of the echo chamber.

 One way people fool themselves is through “confirmation bias” — once they believe something is true, they seek out evidence that supports their belief and discount evidence that says otherwise.
 We all do it.
 It seems to be hardwired into the human brain.
 But you can fight the urge, and if you really want to succeed in business, you’ll have to.